 This deoxygenation, without a shadow of a doubt, it caused by us.

 When it comes to coastal regions, the chemical runoff from agriculture and industry is causing small-scale biological revolutions.
 Nitrate and phosphorous-rich pollution trigger a boom in phytoplankton populations.
 When they inevitably die off in vast numbers, they sink, and the bacteria that break them down consume enormous amounts of oxygen.

 In the open ocean, climate change is the primary antagonist.
 Although it has plenty of effects, the most problematic issue is that warmer waters contain less oxygen.

 “We will be late in reacting to the clearly identified threat, and our inaction will make the situation less manageable for the future generations,” Vladimir Ryabinin, executive secretary of the Intergovernmental Oceanographic Commission, told IFLScience via email.

 Ryabinin emphasized that he is “deeply troubled by the evidence that almost all of the known trends are in the direction of negative influence on ocean ecosystems.”

 “It is engagement of people, governments and private sector that, in the shorter run, may help to reduce nutrient pollution of the ocean, which in turn may partially help to cope with some areas of deoxygenation near the coast,” he added, noting that we need to adapt to this worrying new world at the same time.

 “Establishment of scientifically designed marine protected areas would also be an efficient measure for protection of biodiversity.”

 Make no mistake: we rely on our oceans more than we realize.
-Not only are they an incredible carbon sink, saving us from a devastatingly warm world, but they also provide the world with half of all its oxygen.
+Not only are they an incredible carbon sink, but they also provide the world with half of all its oxygen.

-Unless climate change and pollution are stamped out, we can look forward to a future where our oceans will transform from cornucopias of life to graveyards that we can only describe in elegiac terms.
+Unless climate change and pollution are stamped out, we might be heading into a bleaker future, one where parts of our oceans will transform from cornucopias of life to graveyards that we can only describe in elegiac terms.